 We have listed below some of the risks that you should consider and be aware of before making any investment through the Platform.
 However, this list is not intended to be an exhaustive or comprehensive description of all relevant risks.
 You should regularly review information on the Issuer, the investment made and the market developments that is available on our Platform and other public sites, and, as required, seek professional advice, to ensure that any investments made and held through the Platform remain suitable for you in your particular circumstances.

 Loss of investment may stem from general risks as well as business-related risks.
 General risks can include (but are not limited to) geographical risks, political risks, legislative risk, and economic risk.
-Business risks include: risks arising from fluctuations in market demand for the products or services offered by the early-stage company; industry risk (meaning, risks inherent to the business area in which the company operates); competition risk (including, for example, the risk that a competitor is not only in the same area but better able to service customers or suppliers in that area); growth risk (for example, that the company grows too quickly versus business demand for its products or services, or that it is unable to grow to a level required in order to be successful) ; employee risk (for example, that key employees required for the business cannot be recruited or retained); fraud risk; and revenue risk (such risks vary from company to company, but include risks that may prevent revenue being realised such as the costs of new product launches or research and development costs, which cannot always be accurately budgeted).
+Business risks include: risks arising from fluctuations in market demand for the products or services; industry risk (meaning, risks inherent to the business area in which the company operates); competition risk (including, for example, the risk that a competitor is not only in the same area but better able to service customers or suppliers in that area); growth risk (for example, that the company grows too quickly versus business demand for its products or services, or that it is unable to grow to a level required in order to be successful) ; employee risk (for example, that key employees required for the business cannot be recruited or retained); fraud risk; and revenue risk (such risks vary from company to company, but include risks that may prevent revenue being realised such as the costs of new product launches or research and development costs, which cannot always be accurately budgeted).

 If securities are offered by an Issuer in a foreign jurisdiction, or the security is structured through a foreign special-purpose-vehicle, or you purchase securities that are issued by foreign Issuers, your investment and continued holding of securities may be subject to the laws and regulations of that jurisdiction.
 The investment or you yourself may be subject to additional tax liabilities, transaction costs or capital controls under the foreign laws.
 Any claims or action may need to be raised before foreign courts or authorities.
 You should be aware that overseas markets may be subject to rules which may offer different or diminished investor protection as compared to Singapore, the United Kingdom or any other jurisdiction in which you reside or are domiciled.